kyverno/kyverno-http-authorizer/website/docs/quick-start/index.md

 # Quick start

-The Kyverno Envoy Plugin is a powerful tool that integrates with the Envoy proxy.
+The Kyverno HTTP Authorizer is a powerful tool that integrates with the Envoy proxy.

 It allows you to enforce Kyverno policies on incoming and outgoing traffic in a service mesh environment, providing an additional layer of security and control over your applications.